laurentpayot/intljulep/README.md

 i18n('foo') // "the bar"
 ```

 Note that you don’t have to use the `plurals` key specifically as nothing is hardcoded.
-You could for instance use a single character key like `s` for convenience:
+You could use a single character key like `s` for convenience:

 ```js
 i18n.addLocale('en', {